-I taught in the Thai education system for more than three years and during this time learned quickly how bad the education system in Thailand really has become.
+I taught in the Thai education system for more than four years and during this time learned quickly how bad the education system in Thailand really has become.

 Plagued by inadequate funding, huge class sizes (more than 55 students to a class is normal), terrible teacher training, students that seem to have little motivation and a system that forces teachers to pass students even though they’ve actually failed – there doesn’t seem to be much hope education in Thailand will improve any time soon.